adjust/cordova_sdk/README.md

 ## Summary

-This is the Cordova SDK of adjust.io™.
-You can read more about adjust.io™ at [adjust.io].
+This is the Cordova SDK of adjust™.
+You can read more about adjust™ at [adjust.com].

 ## Basic Installation